Freelance PCB Designers: What You Need to Know to Thrive

 As a freelancer, you don’t receive sponsored opportunities to attend training and seminars.
 Therefore, to continue learning and networking, you need to be proactive and invest both your time and money to attend the right training.
 As a hardware designer, keeping up with the latest developments in your industry is extremely important.

-5. Use Powerful PCB Design Software
+5. Use Powerful Printed Circuit Board Design Software

 Realistically, starting your career as a freelancer means foregoing many of the luxuries an established company might offer.
-To save money, you may consider using a free version of PCB designer software.
+To save money, you may consider using a free version of PCB layout designer software.
 However, selecting PCB design software based on cost alone would be a big mistake.

 Ultimately, your success as a freelancer depends on your ability to produce excellent results despite tight deadlines.
 When you’re juggling multiple projects, you will wish that you had selected more intuitive and powerful PCB design software.